History of the Canterbury-Bankstown Bulldogs: Super League War

 When the Canterbury administration saw the Super League war on the horizon they re-branded the club the "Sydney Bulldogs".
 The club were one of the clubs most damaged by the big split in Australian rugby league and lost five key players for the 1996 season with Dean Pay, Jason Smith, Jim Dymock and Jarrod McCracken joining arch-rivals Parramatta Eels and Brett Dallas linking with North Sydney Bears.
-They were a shadow of their three previous seasons in 1996 and scrambled to finish 10th in the ARL Premiership.
+Compared to their three previous seasons, they did poorly, and scrambled to finish 10th in the ARL Premiership.

-The 1997 season saw Canterbury play in the Super League competition and was the first without club legend Terry Lamb who finally hung up the boots after 349 first grade matches.
+The 1997 season saw Canterbury play in the Super League competition and was the first without club legend Terry Lamb who finally retired after 349 first grade matches.
 The Bulldogs finished in fifth position in the ten-team competition.
-Chris Anderson quit the club at the end of the 1997 after a lifetime of service as a player and coach.
+Chris Anderson quit the club at the end of the 1997.
 Anderson joined the newly formed Melbourne Storm with reserve grade coach Steve Folkes taking over the head coaching position.

 Super League and the ARL compromised at the end of 1997 and formed the National Rugby League, which saw Canterbury playing arch-rivals Parramatta Eels, St. George Dragons and the Western Suburbs Magpies once again.

 The Canterbury side struggled in 1998 as the effects from the Super League War and the retirement of Terry Lamb were still being felt.
 Simon Gillies was replaced mid-season as captain by Darren Britt and that sparked a Bulldogs revival.
 Canterbury won their last four matches to scrape into ninth position as the National Rugby League that season used a "Top 10" Finals format.

 Just prior to the Finals, it was revealed that former Chief Executive Peter Moore was diagnosed with cancer.
 The Bulldogs lifted to new levels as an inspiration to 'Bullfrog' and in the first two weeks of the Finals defeated St. George Dragons 20-12 (ultimately their last match as a stand-alone club) and North Sydney Bears 23–12, both victories on away soil.
 The followed week without Craig Polla-Mounter the Bulldogs came from 16–0 down to defeat the Andrew Johns Newcastle Knights 28–16 with the scores locked at 16-all at full-time.